sdex/AndroidIDeditorV2/WithoutReboot.md

 ### Change ID without rebooting the device
 Changing ID without reboot works on **Android 10, 11, and 12**. \
+A new experimental solution works on Android 10-16. \
-The build is distributed separately and costs 100 USD.
+The addon is distributed separately and costs 100 USD.

 - [BTC/ETH/USDT/USDC/other](https://pay.oxapay.com/12499691)
 - [buymeacoffee.com](https://bit.ly/idchangernoreboot)